UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ## Going deeper

 Congratulations!
-You wrote your first code for performing a linear regression analysis on data.
+You wrote your first code to perform a linear regression analysis on data.
 These methods can be easily adapted for modeling nearly any data set.
-The basic ideas and formulas used here can be adopted to run logistic regression models, multiple linear models, hierarchical models, and many other approaches.
+The basic ideas and formulas used here can be adapted to run logistic regression models, multiple linear models, hierarchical models, and many other approaches.

-Consider additional resources to deepen your knowledge for your particular area of interest.
+Consider additional resources to deepen your knowledge of your particular area of interest.

 * [*Tidy Modeling with R*](https://www.tmwr.org/software-modeling.html) by Max Kuhn and Julia Silge.
 * [*R for Data Science*](https://r4ds.had.co.nz) by Hadley and Grolemund: